makrai/notes/zhong-2105-pretrained-llm-instance-level.md

   * hE predictions are noisy at the instance level
   * On MNLI in-domain development set, even the same architecture with diff finetuning seeds leads to different predictions on ∼8% of the instances
-  * This is due to under-specification (D’Amour+ 2020)
+  * under-specification (D’Amour+ 2020):
-    * ie there are multiple solutions that can minimize the training loss
+    there are multiple solutions that can minimize the training loss
   * the accuracy improvement from our BertBASE 1 to BertLarge is 2%, => most signals across different model sizes will be due to random seeds
 * we define instance accuracy: